divyamohan1993/divyamohan1993.github.io/README.md

 **How do you intend to make _International Peace_?**
-> :recycle: Recycling Things
+> :recycle: Recycling Things :recycle:

 **Where are you from?**
-> I :heart: India.
+> :heart: India. :heart:

 **What do you do these days?**